cahitsahin/flutter_weather_app/README.md

 # WeatherApp

-A new Flutter project with using weather api.
+Flutter Weather Application with using BLoC Pattern and Meta Weather API